radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 8. Click **Save**.

->**Notes - If you plan on virtualizing a RadiantOne Universal Directory backend, and are going to use the SCIM connector for detecting changes (for sync or persistent cache refreshes), the modifyTimestamp attribute must be removed from the Non-indexed Attributes property, and added to the Indexed Attributes and Sorted Attributes properties for the store.
+>[!note] If you plan on virtualizing a RadiantOne Universal Directory backend, and are going to use the SCIM connector for detecting changes (for sync or persistent cache refreshes), the modifyTimestamp attribute must be removed from the Non-indexed Attributes property, and added to the Indexed Attributes and Sorted Attributes properties for the store.
 Rebuild the index for the store after modifying these properties.
 Also, the VLV/Sort control must be enabled on the RadiantOne service.
-This can be enabled from the Main Control Panel (associated with the RadiantOne backend) > Settings > Server Front End > Supported Controls.**
+This can be enabled from the Main Control Panel (associated with the RadiantOne backend) > Settings > Server Front End > Supported Controls.

 ##### Custom Properties

 Custom properties are optional.
 To add new properties, in the Advanced Edit window, click **Add**.
 To delete a property, select the property and click Delete.
 To edit a property, select the property and click **Edit**.
 Click **Save** after making any changes.

-><span style="color:red">**IMPORTANT NOTE – Certain SCIM-accessible backends can require more properties than others.
-If you are unsure about the properties required for your SCIM service, contact support@radiantlogic.com for guidance.**
+>[!warning] Certain SCIM-accessible backends can require more properties than others.
+If you are unsure about the properties required for your SCIM service, contact support@radiantlogic.com for guidance.

 The Namespace Configuration Guide describes the properties necessary for common SCIM services offered by SailPoint and PingOne Directory.